hzeller/rpt2pnp/README.md

 that is.
 Better would be to give the positions of a few select components on the board (much easier to spot with a camera), and have rpt2pnp calculate the origin (and possibly rotation) of the board.

+Multiple boards - it would be good to provide multiple separate boards and their origins ... after all we are here for automation :)